 Lisbon is probably the most romantic city in Europe.
-Other cities are definitely beautiful or graceful, but Lisbon has something special, something impossible to articulate in words.
-It’s melancholic and optimistic, traditional and trendy, frayed and elegant simultaneously.
+Other cities are definitely more beautiful or graceful, but Lisbon has something special, something impossible to articulate in words.
+It’s melancholic, optimistic, traditional, trendy, frayed, and elegant simultaneously.
 The city is full of stunning Moorish tilework, medieval cobblestoned streets leading up to a wonderful castle, exquisite 18th-century palaces (some in perfect condition, others weathered), and San Francisco-like cable cars climbing up the tree-lined streets.
-Although the legend is that Ulysses first founded Lisbon, it was the Phoenicians who historians concur first settled here, 3,000 years ago.
+Although the legend is that Ulysses first founded Lisbon, historians concur that the Phoenicians settled here 3,000 years ago.
 Being explorers and colonizers, they were attracted by the huge natural harbor and the strategic hill of São Jorge (where the castle is).
-Greeks followed and next came the warring Carthaginians.
-Lisbon became part of the Roman Empire in 205 BC and remained so for the next 300 years.
-Julius Caesar made the town the most important in Lusitania, and changed the name from “Olisipo” to “Felicitas Julia”.
-With the decay of the Roman Empire, northern tribes pushed their way in overtime, until they were replaced by the Moors in 714.
+Greeks followed, and next came the warring Carthaginians.

-The Moors are the group who left the most impact on Lisbon.
-They left their art and tilework techniques, their garden design, and the practice of irrigation.
-They stayed in power in Lisbon for 400 years, calling it “Lissabona”, fighting off the Christians all the while.
-Lisbon fell to Dom Alfonso Henriques and his band of Christian fighters in 1147 in a four-month battle called “The Siege of Lisbon”.
-From then until the great earthquake of 1755, Lisbon had a rich, glorious history including the discovery of a sea route to India by Vasco de Gama, the colonizing of the “new world”, and trade and exploration which brought great riches to the Portuguese Empire.
-Very few pre-18th-century buildings remain today, except for the castle and remnants of the wonderful architectural style was introduced, called “Manueline” named after the monarch Dom Manuel I. It is impossible to highlight every last tourist attraction in the city here, so we have chosen some of our favorites.
+The Moors are the group that left the most impact on Lisbon.
+They left their art, tilework techniques, garden design, and irrigation practice.
+They stayed in power in Lisbon for 400 years, calling it “Lissabona,” fighting off the Christians all the while.
+Finally, Lisbon fell to Dom Alfonso Henriques and his band of Christian fighters in 1147 in a four-month battle called “The Siege of Lisbon.”
+From then until the great earthquake of 1755, Lisbon had a rich, glorious history, including discovering a sea route to India by Vasco de Gama, colonizing the “new world,” and trade and exploration, which brought great riches to the Portuguese Empire.

 Gastronomy & Wine